Bigfootmech/Bigfootmech/README.md

 Partly because it harked back to the a topic I was interested in earlier.
 It seemed like a small extension from hex editing, TSearch, and the assembly I'd done at uni...
 Right?

-Well after a week 15 hour decompile times, and leaving my PC on overnight, I finally managed to stumble my way through seeing the game's guts.
+Well, after a week 15 hour decompile times, and leaving my PC on overnight, I finally managed to stumble my way through to seeing the game's guts.
 And managed to pull off the first English code-mods for it.

 There weren't exactly 'no' tutorials.
 But there were none for the game in English.
 So I had to find something adjacent.